MicrosoftLearning/mslearn-github/Instructions/GH-300/04-exercise-develop-unit-tests-copilot.md

 You will learn how to:

-- Generate unit tests with GitHub Copilot
-- Create test cases for different scenarios
-- Implement test fixtures and setup code
-- Write assertions and validation logic
-- Cover edge cases and error conditions
-- Use testing best practices with AI assistance
+- Use the Chat view and Agent to create a new test class.
+- Use the Chat view and Agent mode to create unit tests.

-This lab takes approximately **45-60** minutes to complete.
+This lab takes approximately **25-35** minutes to complete.

 ## Before you start